Electric shock and electrical accident at work claim solicitors

 How much compensation can I claim for an accident at work?

-How long does an electric shock injury claim take?
+How long does an electric shock compensation claim take?

 Your electric shock claim can take anything from a number of weeks to 18 months, depending on several factors.
 At Express Solicitors, we aim to settle all claims within six months, but this depends on your employer.
 For example, if they do not accept liability, your claim can take considerably longer.
 We will deal with the legal proceedings and keep you informed throughout the process.